 Italy intensifies as you plunge deeper.
 Naples is Italy in the extreme — its best (birthplace of pizza) and its worst (home of the Camorra, Naples' "family" of organized crime).
 The city has a brash and vibrant street life — "Italy in your face" in ways both good and bad.
-Even though it's Italy's grittiest, most polluted, and most crime-ridden city, walking through its colorful old town is one of my favorite experiences anywhere in Europe.
+Walking through its colorful old town is one of the most memorable experiences anywhere in Europe.
 Naples surprises the observant traveler with its impressive knack for living, eating, and raising children with good humor and decency.
 Overcome your fear of being run down or ripped off long enough to talk with people.
 Enjoy a few smiles and jokes with the man running the neighborhood tripe shop, or the woman taking her daycare class on a walk through the traffic.
 Naples richly rewards those who venture in.

 At a Glance

 ▲▲▲ Archaeological Museum One of the world's great museums of ancient art, it boasts supersized statues as well as art and decorations of Pompeii and Herculaneum.

 ▲▲▲ Slice of Neapolitan Life Self-Guided Walk A stroll through the city's core to take in its vibrant street life, leading from the Archaeological Museum through the heart of town and back to Centrale Station (outlined in my guidebooks).

 ▲▲ Cappella Sansevero Small chapel that's a Baroque explosion mourning the body of Christ, and personal chapel of eccentric 18th-century Freemason Raimondo de Sangro.

 ▲▲ Capodimonte Museum Pleasantly uncrowded collection of paintings by Renaissance masters, set on a hilltop on the north end of town.